briankibiku/python-series/README.md

 1. Python at a glance (Data types, arithmetic ops )
 2. Control Flows (if else, while, continue, break, pass, do while)
-3. Data Structures (more on lists, )
+3. Data Structures (more on lists, sets, tuples, dictionaries)